 Don’t believe us?
 Not sure where to start?
 We’ve got you covered with cold-weather recipes for the holiday season.
 From appetizers and starters to the main course, Alabama Gulf seafood has something for everyone across the holiday table.

 Eat up, and happy holidays, folks.

 APPETIZERS & HORS D’OEUVRES

-Grilled Shrimp Tapenade Crostini – Featuring rich flavors from olives, garlic and lemon juice pilled high on crunchy flatbread, this recipe is easy to eat on your feet and a sure fire crowd-pleaser.
+Grilled Shrimp Tapenade Crostini – Featuring rich flavors from olives, garlic, and lemon juice piled high on crunchy flatbread, this recipe is easy to eat on your feet and a surefire crowd-pleaser.

-Shrimp & Grit Tartlets – How can a person improve upon one of the South’s most famous delicacies?
+Shrimp & Grit Tartlets – How can you improve one of the South’s most famous delicacies?
 Make it mobile.
 This recipe allows you to serve up bite-sized portions of one of the world’s most perfect dishes.

 SOUPS & STEWS

 Wintzell’s Oyster Stew – A perfect warm-up for a cold night and a big holiday meal.
 This recipe comes with 75 years of seafood expertise and the Wintzell’s stamp of approval.

 Creole Oyster Stew – With pepper, thyme, and Tabasco on the ingredient list, this recipe for oyster stew packs more of a spicy punch..

 Sweet Red Pepper & Crab Bisque – Sweet red bell peppers balance savory Southern ingredients perfectly in this easy-to-make bisque.
 In less than 45 minutes, you’ll be ready to serve up big Alabama Gulf flavor.